crcx/retroforth/doc/RETRO-Book.md

 - Tom Novelli <tcn@tunes.org>

-## The Design Philosophy of RETRO Native Forth
+## The Design Philosophy of Retro Native Forth

 Computer software is a technology in its infancy, a mere fifty years old.
 The last 25 years in particular have seen an explosion in the